| Isolated, but not alone

 Bowel Cancer Australia’s Peer-to-Peer Support Network is a voluntary community of people affected by bowel cancer, whether personally or via a family member.

-It is Australia’s only national support group for patients diagnosed under the age of 55, and now living with or beyond bowel cancer, and their loved ones.
+It is Australia’s only national support group for bowel cancer patients, newly diagnosed, living with or beyond bowel cancer, and their loved ones.
 Including young families and partners, women diagnosed during pregnancy, siblings and parents with children that have been diagnosed with young-onset bowel cancer.

 There is no shortage of information on bowel cancer but when it comes to credible information, that’s a different case.